gqrlt1207/CI-CD-test/README.md

           -Dsonar.host.url=http://${ip-address}:9000 \
           -Dsonar.login=${token}

-   In order to run the above command, we need to get the 2 parameters:
+   In order to run the above command, we need to get the value of the following 2 parameters:

         a: ${ip-address} which is used to communicate among the dockers